alexchao/alexchao.github.io/content/posts/the-class-as-service-object.md

 ### A class lends itself nicely to the Compose Method pattern

-It's seemingly such a simple concept that one might hesitate to even call it a design pattern, but the **compose method** pattern involves breaking down program code into small, intention-revealing steps at roughly the same level of detail.
+It's seemingly such a simple concept that one might hesitate to even call it a design pattern, but the **compose method** pattern involves breaking down program code into small, named, intention-revealing steps, all at roughly the same level of detail.
 It is so fundamental a pattern that we apply it without being aware of it, and yet there are times when we forget to use it.

 The book _Refactoring to Patterns_ by Joshua Kerievsky contains this figure, which I think illustrates the concept in Java pretty well, using a self-expanding list type as an example: